fordsfords/lgr/README.md

 ## INTRODUCTION

-This logger is designed for high-performance, low-latency applicatios that require low execution overhead.
+This logger is designed for high-performance, low-latency applications that require low execution overhead.

-It will work for other applications, but may have objectionable design and operational characteristics.
+### Features

+Features important to high-performance:
+* Zero malloc/free operation on application threads.
+* Zero kernel calls on application threads.
+* Zero thread contention between an application thread and the logger thread.
+(Note however possible thread contention between multiple application threads logging at the same time; see [Spinlocks](spinlocks).)
+* High-precision microsecond timestamps using gettimeofday().

+Other features:

+### Not For Everybody

+This logger package should work for pretty much any kind of application, but may not always be the right choice.
+Some of its design choices that make it good for high-performance, low-latency applications could be objectionable for other kinds of applications.

 Specifically:
 1. The design assumes an abundance of CPU resources (i.e. a many-core host).